Climate Stories

 Possible benefits are:

-– Generate a sense of urgency about climate resilience.
+• Generate a sense of urgency about what climate resilience entails.

-– Identify and understand possible actions that are being taken/or can be taken to minimize the negative effects of climate change
+• Identify and understand possible climate actions that are being taken/or can be taken.

 City Hub experiences

-Each City Hub is developing one or several climate stories.
+Each City Hub is developing a climate story.
 The following topics are currently under development:

-Flooding Relevant tools include Community flood resilience support tool (Deltares) and the Social Vulnerability to Environmental Hazards Index tool (UCC)
+The stories are also used to explain what the city is doing about flooding and why.
+Results from the Community flood resilience support tool (Deltares) and the Social Vulnerability to Environmental Hazards Index tool (UCC) will be integrated in the stories where relevant.

 Triple-A phases